asanchez75/europeana_shapes/shapes-def/doc/external/README.md

 focus node.
 > Here is an example of an EDM constraint that requires two focus nodes, one
 > for a edm:WebResource and a second for an edm:ProvidedCHO:
-> *"Check that dcterms:created of a edm:WebResource is equal or earlier than dcterms:issued and dcterms:created in edm:ProvidedCHO"*.
+> *"Check that dcterms:created of a edm:WebResource is equal or earlier than dcterms:issued and dcterms:created of the edm:ProvidedCHO"*.
 If the check applied
-> to a single focus node (i.e. edm:WebResource), it could be expressed in the following way:
+> just to edm:WebResource (i.e. a single focus node), it could be expressed in the following way:
-> ```
+> ```:contraint
-:contraint
     a sh:PropertyConstraint ;
     sh:predicate dcterms:created ;
     sh:lessThanOrEqual dcterms:issue ;